check-spelling/check-spelling-docs/Home.md

 Often, programmers will use `InitialCapitalization`, `camelCase`, `ALL_CAPS`, or `IDLCase` when naming their things.
-When they do this, it makes it much harder for naive spelling tools to recognize misspellings, and as such, with a really high false-positive rate, people don't tend to enable spellchecking at all.
+When they do this, it makes it much harder for naïve spelling tools to recognize misspellings, and as such, with a really high false-positive rate, people don't tend to enable spellchecking at all.